kommitters/bas/README.md

 A *Use Case* object, consists on 4 main components, having it's own responsibility:

-### 1. Fetcher - Obtaining the data
+### 1. Read - Obtaining the data

-Specifically, a fetcher is an object in charged of bringing data from a data source.
-The gem already provides the base interface for building your own fetcher for your specific data source, or rely on already built classes if they match your purpose.
+Specifically, a reader is an object in charged of bringing data from a data source.
+The gem already provides the base interface for building your own reader for your specific data source, or rely on already built classes if they match your purpose.

-The base interface for a fetcher can be found under the `bas/fetcher/base.rb` class.
-Since this is a implementation of the `Fetcher::Base` for bringing data from a Notion database, it was created on a new namespace for that data source, it can be found under `/bas/fetcher/notion/use_case/birthday_today.rb`.
-It implements specific logic for fetching the data and validating the response.
+The base interface for a reader can be found under the `bas/read/base.rb` class.
+Since this is a implementation of the `Read::Base` for bringing data from a Notion database, it was created on a new namespace for that data source, it can be found under `/bas/read/notion/use_case/birthday_today.rb`.
+It implements specific logic for reading the data and validating the response.

 ### 2. Mapper - Shaping it